Bucciamarcia/lawli/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Environment variables

+Google Functions requires a .env.yaml file.
+Rename .env.yaml.template from `functions/` and enter the variables.

 # Layout builder

 Code for each new page: